mhalbrook/truly-infrastructure/readme.md

 ### Tear Down
 Once the application functionality has been verified, the Terraform Modules may be destroyed.

-To destroy the infrastructure run the following commands in each module in the reverse order in which they were applied (i.e. starting with *service/truly* and ending with *backend*)
+To destroy the infrastructure, run the following commands in each module in the reverse order in which they were applied (i.e. starting with *service/truly* and ending with *backend*)

 * **Note: if you with to destroy and re-deploy the infrastructure, do not destroy the *core/logging* or *backend* modules.
 These modules provision S3 Buckers, which exist in a global namespace, therefore, it may take up tot 24 hours for the S3 Bucket names to become available again after destruction.

 commands for *services/truly* and *core/vpc*: